sean-codes/sean-codes.github.io/_posts/2017-2-19-fancy-circular-loading-bar.md

 layout: post
 tags: [codepen, material, css, coding, nojs]
 from:
-title: Pure CSS Material Design FAB Button Burst Modal
+title: Fancy Loading Bar with scale, rotate, and translate
-type: Codepen daily 29
+type: Codepen daily 31
 ---

 This is a codepen of a fancy circular loading bar.
 Where dots are displayed in a cricle and grow!
 Also with a line underneith.
 These are some notes I took while making the project!